Backup log files when they exceed a specified size in

 -match

-Matches a string using regular expressions
+Matches a string using regular

 -notmatch